The Town Hall (New York City): 1980s to present

 In 1982, the Town Hall Foundation started to host the People's Symphony Concerts series.
 The cast of the folk music mockumentary film A Mighty Wind performed in character at the Town Hall in September 2003 as part of a seven-city tour.
 In September 2009, singer Whitney Houston chose the Town Hall for her first interview in seven years, appearing on Oprah Winfrey's season premiere; the Town Hall was where Houston performed for the first time at the age of 14.
+Peter Schickele, who gave his first concert at Town Hall in 1965, gave a 50th anniversary concert there in 2015.

 When hosted by Garrison Keillor, the radio show A Prairie Home Companion was often broadcast live from the Town Hall in its New York appearances while on tour.
 Its successor, Live from Here, hosted by Chris Thile, now appears most frequently in the Town Hall.
 The venue was announced as the home of Live from Here for its 2019–2020 season.

 Other notable events

 Recordings

 Over the years, several musical performances have been recorded at Town Hall, including: